thzandvl/microhack-sap-data/UpdateInformationInSap.md

 For this we have created a simple Power Automate flow that calls the OData service to update the Business Partner role from "Customer" to "Excluded Business Partner".

-> Verify the current bp role from any UI available to you.
+> **Before** updating, verify the current bp role from any UI available to you.
 Try [this](https://azure-private.launchpad.cfapps.eu20.hana.ondemand.com/b9d9bc8e-3381-4a5f-ac7f-13c291adfa7f.dsag-de-bupabrowser.dsagdebupabrowser-0.0.1/index.html) SAPUI5 app for instance (ignore the initial popup.
 It complains about anonymous access).
-Find the code for the app on this [repos](./app/README.md).
+Find the code for the app on this [repos](./app/README.md) for reference.
 > ![Fiori UI verification of BP role](images/UpdateDataInSAP/VerifyBPRoleInFiori.png)

 ## Import Power Automate Flow